phcurado/parameter/README.md

 end
 ```

-Another possibility is avoiding creating files for schema at all.
-This can be done by importing `Parameter.Schema` and use the `param/2` macro.
-This is useful for adding params on Phoenix Controllers for example:
+Another possibility is avoiding creating files for a schema at all.
+This can be done by importing `Parameter.Schema` and using the `param/2` macro.
+This is useful for adding params in Phoenix controllers.
+For example:

 ```elixir
 defmodule MyProjectWeb.UserController do